Life Insurance: How Much Coverage do I Need, if Any?

 Do I Need Life Insurance?

 Life insurance isn’t one of those warm and fuzzy topics that everyone loves to address.
 Making and investing money can be incredibly exciting.
 Creating a plan to protect your loved one’s finances in the event that you pass away – not so thrilling, yet it is extremely important.
-The good news is that you may already have it for free through your employer, and even if you don’t, you may not even need it at all.
+The good news is that you may already have basic coverage for free through your employer (and some employers offer supplemental life insurance coverage), and even if you don’t, you may not even need it at all.

 People that Don’t Need Life Insurance: